franko/gsl-shell/doc/source/graphics.rst

 You can note that we have changed the size of the dashes because in the user coordinate system the value 10 is big as the edge of the triangle.

-So, if general, the :func:`add` methods takes two optional arguments, the list of the post-transforms and the list of the pre-transforms.
+So, if general, the :meth:`~Plot.add` methods takes two optional arguments, the list of the post-transforms and the list of the pre-transforms.
 The post-transforms are made when we are already in the window coordinate system while the pre-transforms are made in the user coordinate system.

 Some transformations are naturally expressed as post-transforms because they does operates naturally in term of pixel while other are usually expressed as pre-transforms because they operates in the user coordinates space.

 Plot
 ----

-We have seen in the previous paragraph that you can add more graphical elements in a plot by using the methods :func:`add` and :func:`addline`.
-The method :func:`addline` is just a shortcut to add elements with a 'stroke' post transform of unitary width.
+We have seen in the previous paragraph that you can add more graphical elements in a plot by using the methods :meth:`~Plot.add` and :meth:`~Plot.addline`.
+The method :meth:`~Plot.addline` is just a shortcut to add elements with a 'stroke' post transform of unitary width.

 You can add elements to a plot in any moments even when it is already shown.
 GSL Shell will automatically calculate the bounding box so that every elements is shown on the window.